IVG12377/From-Chaos-to-Clarity/02_Stakeholder_Alignment/personas.md

 # Stakeholder Personas

-*Disclaimer: All names, roles, and personas described in this document are entirely fictional and created for the purposes of this consulting case simulation.
-Any resemblance to real persons or organizations is purely coincidental.*

-This document outlines key personas involved in the engagement.
-These summaries humanize stakeholders to help guide communication, influence strategies, and solution alignment.
----

-### 👤 Jordan Rivera – Executive Sponsor
+## 👤 Jordan Rivera – Executive Sponsor _(Stakeholder Type: Executive)_

-- **Title**: VP of Delivery Operations
-- **Goals**: Scale delivery without sacrificing quality; executive alignment
-- **Pain Points**: Lack of clarity in decision-making; inconsistent team performance
-- **Communication Style**: Prefers dashboards and top-line summaries; needs data-backed insights
-- **Engagement Tip**: Lead with ROI and implementation clarity

----
+Jordan drives the delivery agenda and is the formal sponsor of this initiative.
+Focused on growth and scalability, Jordan cares about standardization, ownership clarity, and repeatability across teams.

-### 👤 Casey Lin – Process Owner
+## 👤 Casey Lin – Director of PMO _(Stakeholder Type: Process Owner)_

-- **Title**: Director of Project Management
-- **Goals**: Streamline project execution; improve cross-team consistency
-- **Pain Points**: Conflicting methodologies; unclear accountability
-- **Communication Style**: Detail-oriented; values step-by-step plans
-- **Engagement Tip**: Show tactical value of changes and process fit

----
+Casey is deeply involved in designing internal delivery systems and will likely take ownership of any new governance model.
+Very process-driven and detail-oriented.

-### 👤 Drew Patel – Operational Liaison
+## 👤 Drew Patel – Engagement Manager _(Stakeholder Type: Influencer)_

-- **Title**: Sr. Engagement Manager
-- **Goals**: Deliver client projects efficiently; reduce internal blockers
-- **Pain Points**: Bottlenecks due to unclear ownership; morale drop in field teams
-- **Communication Style**: Practical; focused on impact over theory
-- **Engagement Tip**: Provide tools to remove pain points quickly

----
+Drew leads teams on the ground and is well-respected across functions.
+Practical and execution-focused, Drew will be a key test case for whatever model is proposed.

-### 👤 Taylor Chen – Cross-Functional Partner
+## 👤 Taylor Chen – Product Strategy Lead _(Stakeholder Type: Cross-Functional Partner)_

-- **Title**: Product Strategy Lead
-- **Goals**: Align delivery capabilities with product roadmap
-- **Pain Points**: Misaligned priorities across business units
-- **Communication Style**: Analytical; systems thinker
-- **Engagement Tip**: Show where delivery model unlocks innovation

----
+Taylor often feels left out of delivery planning.
+Their buy-in will be critical to avoid downstream silos.
+Likely to challenge overly rigid frameworks.

+## 👤 Chris Morales – HR Business Partner _(Stakeholder Type: Change Management Support)_
+Chris will help with rollout and training but has limited influence on operating model decisions.
+Very people-focused and cautious of friction.

-### 👤 Ava Thompson – Team Voice
+## 👤 Ava Thompson – Analyst _(Stakeholder Type: Team Voice)_

-- **Title**: Junior Delivery Analyst
-- **Goals**: Understand expectations; grow within the organization
-- **Pain Points**: Vague handoffs; unclear performance measures
-- **Communication Style**: Candid; needs clarity and support
-- **Engagement Tip**: Use her feedback as signal for field adoption
+Ava brings a front-line view of confusion around accountability and escalation.
+Great source of grassroots insights and early validation.